 e-LfH is currently developing and delivering over 150 e-learning programmes in partnership with the professional bodies such as Royal Colleges and associations, Department of Health policy teams and other arm's length bodies.

 ‘Building the Foundations’ includes three modules to enable users to assess their current level of skill in literature searching, find out more about the resources available to them and get started planning a search.

 The following links will help you to reference just about any source, and understand how to avoid plagiarism.

 DynaMed Plus is now accessible for UHS & Solent NHS Trust staff with OpenAthens.

 This is a “point of care” information tool – giving clinical staff immediate access to evidence based information about conditions and interventions via a website (www.dynamed.com) and a mobile app.
 Initially staff will need an OpenAthens account to log in – but we’ll also embed a link in Staffnet as well.
 To use the app, they’ll need to log into the website with their Athens account and then “sign up for remote access”.

 DynaMed Plus uses semantic search to get you the most relevant search results every time.
 DynaMed Plus is designed from the ground up, focused on time to answer for the busy clinician.

 Register to KnowledgeShare to receive regular, personalised updates about new high-level evidence and policy documents so as to remain informed about the latest developments in their field.

 To register with the knowledgeShare, UHS users need to submit the following form:

-Access to the premium version of the Trip database (Trip Pro) is for everyone in the NHS in England until 31st December 2017
+Access to the premium version of the Trip database (Trip Pro) is for everyone in the NHS in England until end of March 2018.